Selective Breeding

 2. To continually improve the genetics and condition of the flock, including health factors, and the physical qualities set forth in a standard of perfection.

-3. To eventually eliminate unwanted traits in the herd.
+3. To eventually eliminate unwanted traits in the flock.

 4. To improve product quality and to boost the yields from the flock, especially when the flock has been bred for specific characteristics.
 This is particularly true of Bresse chickens which have been selectively bred for centuries for meat quality and taste.